 - Negative Feedback

-Measure results on a daily basis.
+Digital marketing allows you to measure results on a daily basis.
 Your results should tie back to your objectives and provide a clear understanding of the returns you’re getting.

 Essential Duties of the Social Media Manager